Colorectal Tumors in Adolescents and Young Adults

 Although most cases of metastatic CRC are incurable, combination chemotherapy with improved surgical techniques and radiation therapy plays a role in prolonging survival and reducing cancer-related symptoms in the context of extensive metastatic disease.
 [3]

 The staging work-up for metastatic disease includes CT of the chest, abdomen, and pelvis and consideration of positron emission tomography (PET)/CT for selected patients with indeterminate findings.
-Routine laboratory work-up, measurement of carcinoembryonic antigen (CEA) level, and determination of RAS and BRAF status at the primary tumor should be performed.
+Routine laboratory work-up, measurement of carcinoembryonic antigen (CEA) level, and determination of RAS and BRAF status of the primary tumor should be performed.
 Biopsy of metastases may be useful in the setting of first recurrence or in the case of indeterminate imaging findings.

 A multidisciplinary evaluation is of critical importance for most patients with metastatic CRC, because the choice and order of therapies differ depending on presentation, number of sites and location of metastases, and potential for surgical resection.
 [3]